The IU and construction industry transformation imperatives in the near future

-The world is rapidly changing and everything can only work best for those who change with it.
+The world is rapidly changing, and everything can only work best for those who change.
 There are so many challenges that are confronting people daily.
 These challenges include climate change, resource scarcity and urbanisation.
-This is why sectors such as the Infrastructure and Urban Development (IU) industry must come up with innovative ways to fight off some of these challenges.
+This is why sectors such as the Infrastructure and Urban Development (IU) industry must develop innovative ways to fight off some of these challenges.
 This is where tools such as construction estimate software can play a role.

 Why do you need construction management software or, for that matter, any other software for construction in this era?
 The answer is simple: To keep up with the increased demand for sustainable housing and infrastructure.
 For instance, there are about 200,000 people worldwide who migrate to urban centres each day.
-In this article, we will outline what the IU and Development industry and related organisations need to do in order to prepare for a prosperous future.
+This article will outline what the IU and Development industry and related organisations need to do to prepare for a prosperous future.

 Enable the organisation

-A successful organisation does everything within its power to remain relevant and keep up with changing trends.
+A successful organisation does everything possible to remain relevant and keep up with changing trends.
 An organisation that wants to prepare for the future should equip itself with every available tool to manage its operations.
-This might include, and is not limited to, enabling adaptiveness and change management as well as finding and retaining talent with the required skills.
+This might include and is not limited to enabling adaptiveness, change management, and finding and retaining talent with the required skills.
 An organisation can also pursue new opportunities and forge collaborations.
 But how do organisations achieve this?

 One sure way is by attracting new talent and building the required skills.
-The IU sector has lagged behind in innovation and productivity.
-To address this the Shaping the Future of Construction initiative was created by the World Economic Forum.
+The IU sector has lagged in innovation and productivity.
+To address this, the World Economic Forum created the Shaping the Future of Construction initiative.
 The aim was to devise future scenarios that would help IU companies understand and respond to the changing trends in construction.
-One key aspect being that knowledge of construction software is paramount.
+One key aspect is that knowledge of construction software is paramount.

-Organisations need to put in place mechanisms to attract new talent and retain their existing workforce.
-IU companies need to expand the areas that they source talent from as well as establishing continuous learning pathways.
+Organisations must implement mechanisms to attract new talent and retain their existing workforce.
+IU companies need to expand the areas they source talent from and establish continuous learning pathways.
 This requires looking beyond the known and traditional sources of talent.
 For example, women are a relatively untapped source of new talent.
 For the jobs to be more attractive, companies need to adopt new technologies.

 Enable change management and adaptiveness

-Due to the rapid changes in the IU industry, companies need to enable adaptiveness and change management.
+Due to the rapid changes in the IU industry, companies must enable adaptiveness and change management.
 This involves adapting to new realities and acting quickly when changes occur.
 Although the IU industry has shown slight changes in the past, companies have still held onto the old ways of doing things.
-For instance, adopting powerful software systems, such as construction software, can enable organisations to build rapidly in a virtual world.
+For instance, adopting robust software systems, such as construction software, can enable organisations to build rapidly in a virtual world.

 Nothing will happen unless organisations take the actions required to enable adaptiveness and change management.
-A major step would be for IU companies to embrace flexible organisational structures, agile working methods and comprehensive change-management programmes.
-A company that resists change might find it difficult to respond to evolving environments.
-Individuals must be shown how change benefits their careers and jobs so that they accept new skills.
+A significant step would be for IU companies to embrace flexible organisational structures, agile working methods and comprehensive change-management programmes.
+A company that resists change might find it challenging to respond to evolving environments.
+Individuals must be shown how the change benefits their careers and jobs so that they accept new skills.
 Understanding new project management software for construction can be helpful.

-Sometimes companies that institute changes to address the evolving industry often go wrong by ignoring crucial cultural and the human components.
+Sometimes, companies that institute changes to address the evolving industry often go wrong by ignoring crucial cultural and human components.
 For instance, to deal with any possible employee resistance to change, that change must be comprehensive and inclusive.
-Change programmes should share their value with employees, and reveal to them the risks they might face if the change is not enacted.
+Change programmes should share their value with employees and reveal the risks they might face if the change is not enacted.
 Organisations can also find high-profile role models to reward employees and promote new work habits.

-Companies in the IU industry can’t evade the digitalization of key processes.
+Companies in the IU industry can’t evade the digitalisation of key processes.
 The first step they can take is to maximise the use of data and digital models.
-There are companies that are already adopting processes such as Building Information Modeling (BIM) and this is expected to grow even more in the future.
+Some companies are already adopting processes such as Building Information Modeling (BIM), and this is expected to grow even more in the future.
 However, most BIM applications only cover engineering, design and construction activities and don’t change much of the maintenance and operation processes.

-Likewise, many BIM applications don’t function as a comprehensive application over the entire life of an asset.
+Likewise, many BIM applications don’t function as a comprehensive application over an asset’s life.
 There is, therefore, the need to carry out a significant revision of BIM models.
 Since IU stakeholders need access to data, they need new technologies and applied digital models.
-A good example of this new technology is the construction management software that can help with project data.
+An excellent example of this new technology is the construction management software that can help with project data.
 IU companies can benefit further from their data by selling it.

 Since many processes in the future are likely to be automated, it will be impossible to do business without having access to interoperable data.
-Digital models play a critical role in how modules are manufactured and in documenting asset wear to schedule maintenance and order replacements.
-To implement digital models and showcase their importance, IU organisations need to employ complementary technologies, develop sustainable use cases and prove that digital models provide sustainable solutions.
+Digital models are critical in manufacturing modules and documenting asset wear to schedule maintenance and order replacements.
+To implement digital models and showcase their importance, IU organisations must employ complementary technologies, develop sustainable use cases and prove that digital models provide sustainable solutions.

-Pros and cons of digitalizing processes in the IU industry
+Pros and cons of digitalising processes in the IU industry

 Pros of management software for construction